-Hi, my name is Michelle and I am a BACP registered integrative counsellor.
-One of my specialisms is working to support clients suffering with anxiety.
-Another of my specialisms and passions is helping clients with the overwhelming feelings of anger, despair and confusion that a bereavement brings up.
+Hi, my name is Michelle and I am a BACP registered integrative therapeutic counsellor.
+My specialism and passion is working with people with the overwhelming feelings of pain, anger, despair and confusion that a bereavement or a loss brings up.

 What can you expect as my client

 After you have contacted me, we will arrange a free of charge, telephone, introductory session at a convenient time.
 You can then tell me why you think counselling will help and what you hope to achieve.
 If we are a good fit, we can arrange a start date.
 I work face to face, online or on the telephone.
 I offer short and long term therapy.
 Sessions initially take place weekly.
 I will provide a warm, safe space for you to talk, to think, to express your thoughts and feelings and tell your story.
-I will listen to you without making any judgement.
+I will listen to you.
+I will not judge you.
 I support you whilst you explore and try to make sense of what is happening and help you to look for better ways to cope.
-You and I will work together as a team towards your goal.
+You and I will work together as a team towards achieving your goal.
 We will work at a pace that is right for you.

 The issues that I work with

-Although my specialisms are working with anxiety, self esteem, losses, grief and bereavement and supporting carers of those living with dementia, I have experience counselling individuals presenting with a wide range of issues including abuse, anger, chronic illnesses, depression, relationships and stress.
+Although my specialisms are working with anxiety, self esteem, loss, grief, bereavement and supporting carers of those living with dementia, I have experience counselling clients presenting with a wide range of issues including abuse, anger, chronic illnesses, depression, low mood, miscarriage, relationships and stress.

 I volunteer at Cruse Bereavement Care where I support bereaved clients.

 Being trained as an integrative counsellor means that I will adapt my counselling approach and use the counselling model that is the most suitable to your needs.
 You and your needs are at the centre of my work.
-I often use Cognitive Behavioural Therapy in my work as it examines the links between your thoughts, feelings and behaviour and it includes the use of tools and strategies to try and help make the changes that you want.
+I often use Cognitive Behavioural Therapy (CBT) in my work as it examines the links between your thoughts, feelings and behaviour and it includes the use of tools and strategies to try and help make the changes that you want.

 How counselling can help